gorkemtekol/chess/README.md

 # ai-projects
 Some simple AI projects made with Gemini, Claude AI etc.

-These projects is licensed under MIT License.
+These projects are licensed under MIT License.